aciupan/aciupan.github.io/index.md

 description: Andrei Ciupan
 ---
 <p> <img src="{{site.logo}}" align="right"> </p>
+Hi!
+I'm Andrei Ciupan.
+I'm a Harvard graduate (B.A.
+Math '14, MA Economics '18) broadly interested in research and new topics in computer science, economics and statistics.
 Text can be **bold**, _italic_, or ~~strikethrough~~.

 [Link to another page](./papers.md).